knottem/WeatherApi/README.md

 - [X] Add spring security
 - [X] Add logging
 - [X] Add basic error handling
-- [X] Compare the results from the different APIs
+- [X] Compare the results from the different APIs and return a merged result

 ## TODO
-- [ ] Add OpenApi documentation
 - [ ] Change my basic caching to use spring boot caching
 - [ ] Add more weather APIs
 - [ ] Make use of more from each API instead of just the temperature